 To find the Connectors page, hover on the Configure button of your form in the Forms List and select Connectors.

-In the Connectors page, click the add link and choose the connector you'd like to configure.
-Each step of the connector represents a different stage of processing: Open, Save, Submit, or Post-Submit.
+On the Connectors page, click the add link and choose the connector you'd like to configure.
+Each step of the connector represents a different stage of processing: Form Opened, Form Progress Saved, Form Submitted, or After Form Submitted.
 You will see 2 - 4 stages depending on your permissions and settings.

 You will enable the connector from the connector's configuration page.
 Enabled connectors will show a green dot.
 Disabled connectors show a red dot.

 The processing stage determines how the form information is submitted to the other service.
 The Submit stage stops form submission if there are any errors and asks the respondent to correct the errors.
 Post-Submit does not alert the respondent to any errors.

 The Open stage represents when the respondent is loading the form.